foundation/supercollider/README.md

   - **adapters** (Array): a list of strings that reference the adapters to use.
   - **dest** (String): file path to write the finished HTML to.

+### stream(options)

+Parses a stream of Vinyl files and converts them into HTML files.
+The extension of each file is changed to `.html` in the process.
+The options are the same ones you can pass to `init()`, except `dest` isn't necessary.

 ### adapter(name, methods)

 Creates a custom adapter.
 Refer to "Custom Adapters" below to see how they work.